 The first step to encouraging inclusive communication is to give young people an awareness of such basic aspects of how to interact with a peer with disabilities.
 Step two, is to show them how to use a variety of accessible interaction/communication methods to break down the barriers between them.

 These two steps are at the core of the Access-Interact project.
 Our aim is to have an impact on young people, thereby investing in the future, and providing the proper basis for a spill over effect into wider society, and into the working environment.
-We will do this by implementing a peer support model to help youth communities increase their understanding of disabilities and reduce the fear of approaching, or being approached by, an individual with disabilities.
+We did this by implementing a peer support model to help youth communities increase their understanding of disabilities and reduced the fear of approaching, or being approached by, an individual with disabilities.